mozilla/contribute.json/README.md

 # using virtualenv wrapper, create a new virtual environment for the project.
 mkvirtualenv contribute.json

-# change directory into the flash app directory
+# change directory into the flask app directory
 cd app

 # intall the requirements